Header Image

 Spontaneous, ill-considered decisions do not initially appear to be an appropriate response to a stressor.
 The less time is spent on decision-making, the greater the risk of wrong decisions.
 However, impulsiveness can also be seen as an urgency to make decisions13

 Noradrenaline is the primary stress hormone of the central nervous system (the brain).
 A slightly increased norepinephrine level, as occurs during controllable stress, stimulates the PFC to increased activity.
-Only a very high noradrenaline level, as occurs in the case of uncontrollable stress, switches off the PFC14 and activates the stress axis (HPA axis), at the end of which cortisol is released.
+Only a very high norepinephrine level, as occurs during uncontrollable stress, switches off the PFC14 and activates the stress axis (HPA axis), at the end of which cortisol is released.
 To ensure that the deactivation of the PFC does not remain a permanent state, cortisol causes noradrenaline to be reduced again at the end.

 One cause of ADHD-HI can be a permanent overactivation of the HPA axis (e.g. in the most commonly used ADHD animal model, the SHR), because an insufficient endocrine stress response does not shut down the PFC and the HPA axis.
 Dexamethasone shuts down the HPA axis and eliminates ADHD symptoms as well as hypertension in SHR.
 The particular high endocrine stress response could explain the ADHD-I presentation form (and possibly SCT given the symptomatology) with too frequent shutdown of the PFC and HPA axis.